 The Flood Estimation Handbook (FEH) gives guidance on estimating rainfall and river flood frequency in the UK and outlines methods for assessing the rarity of notable rainfalls or floods.

 The FEH is the industry standard for estimating local flood risk and developing resilient infrastructure.
-Originally published in 1999 by the UK Centre for Ecology & Hydrology, it was reprinted in 2008 as a five-volume set.
+The five-volume set was originally published in 1999 by the UK Centre for Ecology & Hydrology, and was reprinted in 2008.

 The FEH is an evolving programme of research.
 There have been important method updates since its first publication.

-The ReFH and WINFAP software products are supported by the UK CEH FEH Web Service which enables users to access catchment descriptor values and both the FEH 2013 and legacy 1999 rainfall estimation procedures for over four million sites across the UK.
+The ReFH and WINFAP software products are supported by the UKCEH FEH Web Service which enables users to access catchment descriptor values and both the FEH13 (and legacy FEH99) rainfall estimation procedures for over four million sites across the UK.